-It’s important to remember that coverage limits apply to lost or stolen car key benefits.
-For example, many insurers will pay a maximum benefit of $1,000, which may be enough to cover the cost of one replacement key but may not provide enough protection if you’ve lost both your electronic keys.
+It’s important to remember that cover limits apply to lost or stolen car key benefits.
+For example, many insurers will pay a maximum benefit.
+This may be enough to cover the cost of 1 replacement key but may not provide enough protection if you’ve lost both your electronic keys.
 And some won’t pay out for more than 1 replacement of a specific key per policy term.

-What should I do if I lose my keys?
+What should I do if I lose my car keys?

-Most new cars come with two electronic master keys that are programmed specifically for your vehicle.
-With this in mind, if you lose one of your keys, the safest (and most cost-effective) thing to do is to get it replaced as soon as possible.
+Most new cars come with 2 electronic master keys that are programmed specifically for your vehicle.
+With this in mind, if you lose 1 of your keys, the safest (and most cost-effective) thing to do is to get it replaced as soon as possible.

 This is because, if you have a spare, replacing a single lost key is a relatively simple and inexpensive process.
 Car dealers or auto locksmiths can clone your spare key to create a new one, with no need to change anything inside your car.

-However, if you lose both master keys, the computer in your car that controls the locking system and immobilizer will either have to be reset or replaced.
+However, if you lose both master keys, the computer in your car that controls the locking system and immobiliser may need to be reset or replaced.
 This is significantly more expensive and time-consuming, so it pays to make sure that you always have a spare.

-If you don’t have key cover, another important piece of advice to remember is to get quotes for replacement key costs.
-While you could get it done by your local dealer, it might be worth shopping around at a few auto locksmiths to see if they can offer a better deal.
+If you don’t have key cover, another important piece of advice to remember is to get several quotes for replacement key costs.
+While you could get it done by your local car dealer, it might be worth shopping around at a few auto locksmiths to see if they can offer a better deal.

 What should I do if someone steals my car keys?

-If someone has stolen your car key, the first thing you should do is phone the police.
-Not only does this maximise the chances of getting the key back and prevent your car from being stolen, but it’ll also come in handy when you make a claim with your car insurer.
+If someone has stolen your car keys, the first thing you should do is phone the police.
+This maximises the chances of getting your keys back and preventing your car from being stolen.
+It’ll also be essential if you need to make a claim with an insurer.

-Before paying any claim for stolen car keys, your insurer will request proof of the theft in the form of a police report.
-So when you notify police that your key or keys have been stolen, make sure to request a copy of the report.
+Before paying any claim for stolen car keys, an insurer will request proof of the theft in the form of a police report or crime number.

 You should then notify your insurer as soon as possible to get the claims process started.

 Losing your car keys can put a damper on your plans for the day.
-Fortunately you have options for getting into your car and or replacing your keys whether you’re covered through your insurance policy or can find a locksmith or key replacement service yourself.
+Fortunately, you have options for getting into your car and for replacing your keys whether you’re covered through your insurance policy or need to find and pay for a locksmith or key replacement service yourself.
 If you frequently misplace your keys or want some extra protection in case it happens to you, compare car insurance providers who offer key replacement when you get quotes.